gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 The reason is that the comment-wrapping technique works by totally disabling support for `<script>` tags.
 Since that is at the heart of JSONP, it disables that technique.
 If you are building a web service that you want to be used by other sites for in-browser mashups, then this technique would prevent that.

 Conversely, be very careful if you're building mashups with someone else's site!
 If your application is a "JSON consumer" fetching data from a different domain via dynamic `<script>` tags, you are exposed to any vulnerabilities they may have.
 If their site is compromised, your application could be as well.
 Unfortunately, with the current state of the art, there isn't much you can do about this.
-After all -- by using a `<script>` tag, you're trusting their site.
+After all &mdash; by using a `<script>` tag, you're trusting their site.
 You just have to be sure that your trust is well-placed.

 In other words, if you have critical private information on your own server, you should probably avoid in-browser JSONP-style mashups with another site.
 Instead, you might consider building your server to act as a relay or proxy to the other site.
 With that technique, the browser only communicates with your site, which allows you to use more rigorous protections.
 It may also provide you with an additional opportunity to inspect strings for evil code.